What is a consent order?

 Essentially all of the financial aspects of the agreement you have reached.
 So that would cover what will happen to your home, and the division of any assets, including pension arrangements.
 Except to a very limited extent, a consent order cannot cover arrangements for child maintenance/child support.

 Can a consent order include our arrangements for our children?

 No, the consent order deals only with financial issues.
 Although there is no reason, in theory, why a judge should not make a separate consent order confirming the arrangements for your children, in practice - unless you are already involved in court proceedings about this - it would be impracticable, and the judge would quite likely decline to make the order.

 What is the process?

 Essentially the agreement you have reached needs to be rewritten in the format and terminology of a court order.
 You also have to fill in a document known as a statement of information setting out your financial situation, we can guide you through that but you will have to furnish the relevant information.
-Then, when you have a decree nisi of divorce, the documents are sent to court for approval by a judge.
+Then, when you have a decree nisi of divorce, the documents are uploaded for approval by a judge.

 Will the judge automatically approve our consent order?